-Why study Art: Art Education at APSU?
+Why study Art Education at APSU?

-Art courses are delivered in small class settings with indiviual attention from engaged scholars and educators who are active in their fields.
+Art courses are delivered in small class settings with individual attention from engaged scholars and educators who are active in their fields.
 Students have an opportunity to study in a new state of the art Mac lab.
-Our program of visiting lectures, workshops and speakers is also unrivalled in the state of Tennessee.
+Our program of visiting lectures, workshops and speakers is also unrivaled in the state of Tennessee.
 Every year we bring to campus world-renowned designers, educators, and artists who share their experiences with you, the student.
 To major in art is also to become a part of an exciting community.
 There is always some activity in the art building.
 Students use the classrooms from 8 a.m. until midnight, and everyone is encouraged to participate or form their own student club.
 Currently, students run the Painting Club, the Student Design Group, the Student Art League, the Ceramics Club, the Mud Club, and the Art Education Club.
 These groups organize trips, host speakers, and also meet just to have fun.

 What will I learn?